 In the battle of Tyent UCE-11 vs Life Ionizer MXL-15, I give the slight nod to Tyent.

 However, I do think the MXL-15 is the more powerful machine.
 It’s the most powerful home water ionizer I’ve seen on the market today.

-I prefer the smartphone-inspired display on the Tyent UCE-11, and I think Life will eventually update theirs to match Tyent’s.
+I prefer the smartphone-inspired display on the Tyent UCE-11, and I think Life will eventually update theirs to match Tyent’s quality.